 - Rowan University (Division III)

-Many of these schools compete in national collegiate cheer championships and maintain strong team traditions.
+Many of these schools compete in national college cheer championships and maintain strong team traditions.

 NAIA Cheerleading Programs